gspencergoog/flutter-gemini-cli-extension/flutter.md

 - **Screen Reader Testing:** Regularly test your app with TalkBack (Android) and VoiceOver (iOS).

-## Most Important rules for Dart development
+## Most Important rules for Dart and Flutter development

 - **PREREQUISITES**:
   - Before calling tools which operate on the project, you must use the